 So, for example, a beggar asks you for money.
 The beggar would surely like you to give him not just the spare change in your pocket, but all the cash in your ATM account as well.
 The Platinum Rule instructs you to give the Stranger all that money.

-Of course, the vast majority of followers of the Old Religions do not give away all their wealth, because they also see that it would be irresponsible and ineffective in the longer run.
-Only a small minority of people — monks, priests, nuns, and some missionaries — adopt a vow of poverty.
-(See our next Essay, Why The Morality of Radical Sharing Doesn’t Work”)
+Of course, the vast majority of followers of the Old Religions do not give away all their wealth, because they see that it would be irresponsible and ineffective in the longer run.
+Only a small minority of Catholics — monks, priests, nuns, and some missionaries — adopt a vow of poverty.

-Moral Precepts of Doing Good – The Book of G>O>D>’s List
+The Ethical Precepts of Doing Good – Our List

-Each of us shall strive to keep a sound body, mind, and spirit, so that our lives may contribute most fully to G>O>D> and to the lives around us.
+Each of us should strive to keep a sound body, mind, and spirit, so that our lives may contribute most fully to the Growing, Organizing, Direction and to the lives around us.

-As part of this effort, and as an outward sign of it, we shall not take any mind-altering substances including alcohol.
-If our lives and our beings are in rhythm with the Growing>Organizing>Direction of Continuing Creation, we have no need for stimulating or depressing effects of mind-altering substances.
+As part of this effort, and as an outward sign of it, we should not take any mind-altering substances including alcohol.
+If our lives and our beings are in rhythm with the Direction of Continuing Creation, we have no need for stimulating or depressing effects of mind-altering substances.
 This Moral Precept is analogous to the Fifth Precept of Buddhist Dharma, “Avoid alcohol and other intoxicating drugs.”

-Each of us shall strive to live a life that contributes to the Growing>Organizing>Direction> of the universe.
+Each of us should strive to live a life that contributes to positive progress of Continuing Creation.

 This is what the Desert Religions were trying to describe, albeit anthropomorphically, when Jesus said, “Love the Lord your God with all your heart and with all your soul and with all your mind” (Matthew 22:37); and “The Kingdom of God is in your midst,” (Luke 17:21).
 It is also expressed by the Westminster Catechism of the Presbyterian Church: “Man’s chief end is to glorify God, and to enjoy him forever.”